-4.5 Market Share of ENERGY STAR Heat Pumps
+4.5 Market Share of Energy Star Heat Pumps

 The increased sample data collected allowed the project team to develop estimates of the percentages of ENERGY STAR qualified heat pumps sold in California.
-Figure 4-3 presents the percentage of ENERGY STAR qualified heat pumps sold in California throughout 2000.
-As shown, the statewide market share of ENERGY STAR qualified heat pumps increased slightly from over 9.7% in the first quarter to 13.8% by the end of the year.
+Figure 4-3 presents the percentage of ENERGY STAR qualified heat pumps sold in California throughout 2000 and 2001.
+As shown, the statewide market share of ENERGY STAR qualified heat pumps increased slightly from over 9.7% in the first quarter of 2000 to 13.17% by the end of 2001.